 8-Day Alaska Course Itinerary

-Day 1: We'll meet at 8am at the Alpine Ascents hangar for the orientation at gear check.
-Those staying at the Fireweed, our preferred lodging, will be transported there.
-Everyone's gear is checked; this includes a discussion of what constitutes good gear, necessary gear, poorly designed gear, and unnecessary gear (read, ballast) in your pack.
-After the gear check, we'll have practice sessions for knots, prussiks, tie-in to a climbing rope, and prussiking crevasse self-rescue.
-These skills need to be learned and practiced in a safe and controlled environment because we'll need to use some of them as soon as we land on the glacier.
+After a 7 a.m. group meeting at Fireweed Station Inn, we head to the Alpine Ascents hangar.
+Everyone’s gear is checked; this includes a discussion of what constitutes good gear, necessary gear, poorly designed gear, and unnecessary gear (read, ballast) in your pack.
+After the gear check, we’ll have practice sessions for knots, prussiks, tie-in to a climbing rope, and prussiking crevasse self-rescue.
+These skills need to be learned and practiced in a safe and controlled environment because we’ll need to use some of them as soon as we land on the glacier.
 After a late pizza lunch in Talkeetna, our fly-in to the glacier landing strip generally begins at 4 p.m.
-After arriving on the glacier, a brief orientation is conducted about roped glacier travel, and then we'll move up the glacier a mile or so to set up our first camp.
+After arriving on the glacier, a brief orientation is conducted about roped glacier travel, and then we’ll move up the glacier a mile or so to set up our first camp.
 On the first day, we will build a comfortable, storm resistant campsite and set up the stoves.
 Our first evening is spent on the massive Kahilta Glacier in the Alaska Range.
 This is when the reality of being in some of the most stunning and impressive mountains on Earth really sinks in!

 1) We practice snow climbing with a focus on making good solid and efficient steps on both soft and hard snow surfaces, especially on steep snow.